BMW Recalling One Million Vehicles in North America - Slashdot

 Somewhere people have gotten the idea that recalls are a primary indicator of poor quality/design when in reality, supplier parts don't meet specification, specifications are wrong and basic mistakes are made.

-The certification process does an excellent job of ensuring the ve
+The certification process does an excellent job of ensuring the vehicles are safe, recalls generally come out after a few million hours of operation in which something wears out or rusts (which is what happened here).

-They should recall the customers (Score:2)
+They should recall the customers (Score:3)